 The Resolution Institute or the appointed expert will advise the complainant and the College in writing of the outcome of the external appeal.
 For further information on the Resolution Institute, complainants may wish to contact the Resolution Institute using the following contact details.
 Where the Resolution Institute makes a decision or recommendation in favour of the complainant, College will immediately implement that decision or recommendation and/or take preventative or corrective action required by that decision or recommendation and will advise the complainant of actions taken in response to such a decision or recommendation of the Resolution Institute.
 The external appeal process referred to above will be provided free of charge to complainants.
-Any costs associated with the external appeal will be covered by the College.
+Any costs associated with

-How to apply How to apply

-Resolution In Resolution Institute
+Resolution Institute

 Complainants can contact the Resolution Institute directly or through the Registrar, Director Student Services (or delegate's) Office.

 Address: Levels 1 and 2, 13 - 15 Bridge Street, Sydney NSW 2000

 Email: infoaus@resolution.institute

 Phone: +61 2 9251 3366 or 1800 651 650